weiseguy1/weiseguy1.github.io/content/posts/crash-course/vagrant.md

 | vagrant plugin uninstall <plugin> | Removes the plugin |
 | vagrant plugin expunge | Removes all plugins, dependencies, and metadata |

+# The Basics

+In vagrant, the virtual machines that are created are based off of images known as boxes.
+These boxes can be as simple as a bare Debian image or contain a full application environment.

 ## References